Mark Rothko: Break with Surrealism

 On June 13, 1943, Rothko and Sachar separated again.
 Rothko suffered depression following their divorce.
 Thinking that a change of scenery might help, Rothko returned to Portland.
 From there, he traveled to Berkeley, where he met artist Clyfford Still, and the two began a close friendship.
 Still's deeply abstract paintings would be of considerable influence on Rothko's later works.
 In the autumn of 1943, Rothko returned to New York.
 He met with noted collector and art dealer Peggy Guggenheim, but she was initially reluctant to take on his artworks.
-Rothko's one-person show at Guggenheim's The Art of This Century Gallery, in late 1945, resulted in few sales, with prices ranging from $150 to $750.
+Rothko's one-person show at Guggenheim's the Art of This Century gallery, in late 1945, resulted in few sales, with prices ranging from $150 to $750.
 The exhibit also attracted less-than-favorable reviews from critics.
 During this period, Rothko had been stimulated by Still's abstract landscapes of color, and his style shifted away from surrealism.
 Rothko's experiments in interpreting the unconscious symbolism of everyday forms had run their course.
 His future lay with abstraction:

 Rothko's masterpiece Slow Swirl at the Edge of the Sea (1945) illustrates his newfound propensity towards abstraction.
 It has been interpreted as a meditation on Rothko's courtship of his second wife, Mary Alice "Mell" Beistle, whom he met in 1944 and married in early 1945.
 Other readings have noted echoes of Botticelli's The Birth of Venus, which Rothko saw at an "Italian Masters" loan exhibition, at the Museum of Modern Art, in 1940.
 The painting presents, in subtle grays and browns, two human-like forms embraced in a swirling, floating atmosphere of shapes and colors.
 The rigid rectangular background foreshadows Rothko's later experiments in pure color.
 The painting was completed, not coincidentally, in the year the Second World War ended.

+Although initially hesitant to purchase his works, Guggenheim did acquire several works following Rothko's exhibition at the Art of This Century gallery, including Sacrifice (1946), which she purchased immediately following its completion.
+Like other works of this period, it depicted biomorphic shapes and abstract imagery in subtle tones.
+Guggenheim later showed this work in her European galleries, making it among the first of Rothko's paintings to be exhibited outside the United States.

 Despite the abandonment of his "Mythomorphic Abstractionism", Rothko would still be recognized by the public primarily for his surrealist works, for the remainder of the 1940s.
 The Whitney Museum included them in their annual exhibit of contemporary art from 1943 to 1950.
+Baptismal Scene (1945), included in the shows at the Whitney, was acquired by the museum in 1946; this was the first work of Rothko's to enter a museum collection, marking a key career milestone.
+Baptismal Scene depicts an abstracted baptism in watercolors against a dusky grayish brown background, with an identifiable baptismal fountain at the top of the painting.